What managers have done to make campus safe

 Where Colleges have created local management plans, these will have specific detail of control measures necessary.
 These will take precedence over this generic advice.
 Where local management plans do not exist, the basic principles include:

-In all laboratories and/or workshops, the maximum occupancy of the room is set at no more than 25% of the normal maximum occupancy.
+In all laboratories and/or workshops, the maximum occupancy of the room has been reduced to ensure Covid-safety.
 Work should be carried out in shifts, to allow the maximum number of workers to access a space, whilst maintaining a minimum number of persons working at any given time.

-In laboratory and workshop environments, floors will be marked at 2m intervals to ensure persons are maintaining adequate distance from one another.
+In laboratory and workshop environments, floors will be marked at 2m or 1m+, subject to risk assessment and mitigation measures, intervals to ensure persons are maintaining adequate distance from one another.
 Where bay systems are in place, there should be no more than one person per half bay (maximum 2 persons per full bay).
 Where multiple points of access and egress to the laboratory or workshop are present, a one-way system should be implemented.
-Where possible, wide (greater than 2m) footways in bay- system laboratories or workshops should be marked into two ‘lanes’ to allow for movement in both directions, with persons always keeping to the left.
-Where this is not possible, a communication approach should be maintained between all persons in a workspace, so movement of one individual can occur in either direction whilst other persons remain within the bays and maintain the 2m minimum distancing.
+Where possible, wide footways in bay- system laboratories or workshops should be marked into two ‘lanes’ to allow for movement in both directions, with persons always keeping to the left.
+Where this is not possible, a communication approach should be maintained between all persons in a workspace, so movement of one individual can occur in either direction whilst other persons remain within the bays and maintain appropriate social distancing.

-All workers in bay-system laboratories or workshops should work at least 2m from any primary footways, and work facing away from the central reservation of a bay where possible to minimise any face-to-face contact between persons.
+All workers in bay-system laboratories or workshops should work at least 2m or 1m+, subject to risk assessment and mitigation measures, from any primary footways, and work facing away from the central reservation of a bay where possible to minimise any face-to-face contact between persons.
 Other measures such as the provision of PPE (e.g. face shields) should be specified by the risk assessment that is completed and approved before any work begins.